blchinezu/rolist-hosts/README.md

 The hosts are taken from this Adblock list: [zoso.ro/pages/rolist.txt](https://www.zoso.ro/pages/rolist.txt)

 ### Purpose
-The purpose of this hosts file is to be used with [Blokada](http://blokada.org) for Android but it should work with other apps too.
+The purpose of this hosts file is to be used with [Blokada](http://blokada.org) for Android and [Pi-hole](https://pi-hole.net) but it should work with other apps too.

 ### Usage
 Add the follwing URL to your app: